 Your car battery supplies the electrical current necessary to start the engine.
 It also provides necessary power to the electrical components and accessories even when the vehicle's engine isn't running.
 The car battery also acts as a voltage stabilizer for the whole electrical system.

 Things you'll need from your garage or your local NAPA AUTO PARTS store:

 - Proper tools to remove the battery terminals and hold-down

 You must know the make and model of your car to make the correct purchase.
-It also helps to know your battery’s BCI number.
-Car batteries come in different sizes, construction types, CCA (cold cranking AMPS) and ampere hour ratings.
+It also helps to know your battery's BCI number.
+Car batteries come in different sizes, construction types, CCA (cold cranking amps) and amp-hour ratings.
 You want the replacement battery to match the original battery as closely as possible.

 Lift the battery and remove it from the car.
 Inspect the battery terminal clamps.
-Clean and replace them if necessary.
+Clean or replace them if necessary.

 Use plenty of fresh water or a mixture of baking soda and water.
 Wait for the terminal clamps and the battery tray to dry before installing the new battery.

 Step 5 – Clean all corrosion from your battery.

 Corrosion can be cleaned off using a stiff brush and a baking soda/water solution.
 After removing the corrosion, rinse off the battery with water.
 Clean the battery tray by wiping it out with moist paper towels and mild detergent.
 NAPA AUTO PARTS stores carry anti-corrosive battery spray.
 Use this to prevent future corrosion.